dsaynova/lm_interpretation_fact_completion/README.md

 Code for the paper ["Fact Recall, Heuristics or Pure Guesswork?
 Precise Interpretations of Language Models for Fact Completion"](https://arxiv.org/abs/2410.14405).

 ## PrISM Dataset Creation
 This section describes our method for creating the PrISM datasets.
 Each PrISM dataset is model-specific.
-We develop PrISM datasets for GPT-2 XL, Llama 2 7B and Llama 2 13B.
+We develop PrISM datasets for GPT-2 XL, Llama2 7B and Llama2 13B.
 PrISM datasets are created by the identification and generation of samples corresponding to each of the four prediction scenarios _exact fact recall_, _guesswork_, _heuristics recall_, and _generic language modelling_.
 We describe the method for collecting the samples corresponding to each prediction scenario below.

 ### 1-2.
 Exact fact recall and Guesswork